alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

   <img src="/images/2022/all_posts_new.jpg" alt="A page titled 'Posts' with various coloured tiles.
 Each tile has a small graphic, a post title, then a one-sentence description.">
 </figure>

-I've wanted to do something like this for a while, but I kept putting it off because it seemed hard -- then once I started, it was much easier than I was expecting.
+I've wanted to do redesign that page for a while, but I kept putting it off because it seemed hard -- once I started, it was much easier than I was expecting.
-I'll keep tweaking and refining it, but I like it as a good first pass.